 Q6.
 Can I continue with my ‘drop in’ system, rather than appointment only?

-No. The government guidance says businesses must operate an appointment only system, maintain social distancing in waiting areas and consider moving to a one-in-one-out policy.
-You should also keep a temporary record of clients and visitors for 21 days and assist NHS Test and Trace with requests for that data if needed.
+No. The government guidance says businesses should operate an appointment only system, maintain social distancing in waiting areas and consider moving to a one-in-one-out policy.
+You must now keep a temporary record of clients and visitors and display the NHS QR poster to assist NHS Test and Trace.

 If the client has any of the symptoms, however mild, they should stay at home and reschedule their appointment.
 Contact the NHS too.

 Q7.
 Why should I only offer bottled water or water in disposable cups?

 This helps keep things simple.
 If you continue to offer the full range of refreshments, this generates a lot of equipment which will need washing or disposing of, plus someone to collect it all and handle it safely, generating additional movements around the premises and bringing people closer to each other than strictly needed.
 If your risk assessment can demonstrate that you’ve thought about all of this and can safely continue to offer a wider menu of refreshments, then continue to do so.

 Q8: What about the use of fans in the salon during hot weather?

 The government has not made any rules or recommendations about this.
 Good ventilation is sensible because air changes help remove the virus from the vicinity.
 Fans used with windows shut could conceivably spread the virus in a closed environment, though the risk is low.
 Fans + open windows is better.
 There is more information about this from the Health and Safety Executive: https://www.hse.gov.uk/coronavirus/equipment-and-machinery/air-conditioning-and-ventilation.htm

 Q9: Should I be temperature-screening clients on arrival using a thermometer gun (a non-contact infra-red thermometer)?